ArjavJain

 Role: Creative Technologist, Fabricator, Sound Designer

-Inspired by my avant-garde visions of interactive environments, I designed Cadence to dissolve the boundaries between spaces and their inhabitants.
+Inspired by avant-garde speculations of interactive environments, I designed Cadence to dissolve boundaries between spaces and their inhabitants.

 In this living exhibit, your presence and movements coalesce with evolving visuals and soundscapes, creating a dynamic tapestry of emergent interaction.